 We often desire to explore places around the World but stand back because of the hassle involved in the process of getting a Visa.
 Well, how about visiting places that provide on arrival visa for Indian citizens?
 Sounds good, doesn’t it?
 An Indian Passport is powerful enough to grant you an entry, one just needs tickets to fly.

 Destinations today are more accessible to tourists than they were before and with these countries that provide Indians with a Visa on Arrival, either for a small price or for free or even over the internet for that matter, life couldn’t have gotten better.
-Here are the details of few countries.
+Here are the details of a few countries.
 Just pick yours and get ready to take off!

-Nepal, Home to the birthplace of Buddha and the highest mountain peak in the world, Nepal is a delightfully mysterious country that has always intrigued tourists.
-Its monasteries, yaks and tales of the abominable Yeti will enchant you all the more.
+Nepal, home to the birthplace of Buddha and the highest mountain peak in the world, Nepal is a delightfully mysterious country that has always intrigued tourists.
+Its monasteries, yaks, and tales of the abominable Yeti will enchant you all the more.

 Visa: Owing to the Indo-Nepal Treaty of Peace and Friendship, Indian citizens do not require a visa to enter Nepal.
 All they need is a valid Indian passport and other bona fide photo identity issued by the Government of India.
-Nepal is in fact the most popular visa free country for Indians.
+Nepal is, in fact, the most popular visa-free country for Indians.

 Getting There: Several direct and relatively short flights from major Indian cities fly to Kathmandu.
 Alternatively, it is possible to travel by train or bus from Delhi/Varanasi or Kolkata.
 The journey, however, is a lot longer.